 At the eviction hearing, the landlord must prove that the tenant has not paid the overdue rent or has violated some material provision of the lease.
 Rent receipts, damage estimates, photographs, police reports and witness testimony may be presented.
 The tenant may also present any evidence to refute the allegations or prove any counterclaims if alleged at the time the Answer is filed.

-If the tenant alleges the landlord has failed to repair a dangerous condition that affects the tenant’s health and safety or is in violation of the housing code, he or she cannot simply refuse to pay the rent.
-The landlord must be given a written notice to repair the condition and be given a reasonable time, usually 30-days, to perform the repairs.
+The tenant cannot simply refuse to pay the rent if the tenant alleges the landlord has failed to meet a legal obligation in the lease.
+For example, if the landlord has failed to repair a dangerous condition that affects the tenant’s health and safety or is in violation of the housing code.
+In this case the tenant must give the landlord a written notice to repair the condition and allow reasonable time, usually 30-days, to perform the repairs.

 All rent must be kept current.
 The tenant must open a rent escrow account with the court clerk and deposit the rent there.
 The tenant should ask the court to order the landlord to make the repairs or release the escrowed funds so the tenant can use them to make the repairs.
 In some cases, the tenant may be allowed to terminate the lease with no further obligations and the rent money returned.

 A tenant in the Ohio eviction process may assert any of the following defenses:

 - The breach of a lease provision is not substantial enough to warrant an eviction.

 - There was improper service.

 - The landlord waived eviction by accepting rent.